Who has the job of distributing the estate of someone who has died?

 What is probate?
 What are letters of administration?

 Probate is a court order recognising a will as authentic and confirms that the executor has the legal authority to deal with the deceased’s estate.

 Once probate has been granted, the will becomes a public record which anyone can search for and view.

 Back to top

-Is it always necessary to apply for probate before a will can be executed?
+Is it always necessary to apply for probate or letters of administration before the estate can be distributed?

 - bank account funds